Pain in the neck!!

 Neck pain is a problem that we see in the general population.
-Neck pain is a common musculoskeletal condition where people seek health care services, and according to a study by Horn, Maggie E, Fritz, Julie M, it is the fourth leading cause of disability.
-It is estimated to be the third-largest condition on health care spending.
+Neck pain is a common musculoskeletal condition where people seek health care services, and according to a study by Horn, Maggie E, Fritz, and Julie M, it is the fourth leading cause of disability.
+It is estimated to be the third-largest condition in healthcare spending.

 Neck discomfort is one of the most common reasons people see a healthcare provider, and most of the time, the first line of approach is medication, imaging, specialist referral etc.

 Although the majority of people recover from pain, however, some continue to experience persistent pain and disability beyond one year.

 Although there exist complexities in neck aches, they can be acute pain or chronic persistent pain.

 Acute neck Pain:

 The onset of pain can be sudden and intense, and it usually subsides within days to weeks with rest, self-care measures and physical interventions.

 Chronic/ persistent pain:

 Sometimes the ache and disability last longer than three months or can be recurrent, becoming chronic pain.
 It could be persistent widespread soreness that can aggravate with most or all activities.

 Some factors that can contribute to chronic pain and disability: